Sardinia, Ohio

 Sardinia is a village in Brown and Highland counties in the U.S. state of Ohio.
-The population was 980 at the 2010 census.
+The population was 1,083 at the 2020 census.

 History

 Sardinia was laid out in 1833.
-The village's name is derived from the homonymous island in the Mediterranean Sea.
+The village's name is derived from a methodist hymnal popular during the 1840's.
 Historically, Sardinia was a post village of Brown County, in Washington township, established in 1830, situated on the east fork of White Oak Creek, 12 mi north-east of Georgetown, and 44 mi east of Cincinnati.
 In 1860, Sardinia's population was 200 and Washington Township had a population of 1,300.
 It was a station on the Cincinnati & Eastern Railroad, today the Cincinnati Eastern Railroad (CCET).